ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 #### The event loop

-One of the optional mbed OS features is an event loop mechanism that you can use to defer the execution of code to a different context.
+One of the optional Arm Mbed OS features is an event loop mechanism that you can use to defer the execution of code to a different context.
 In particular, a common use of an event loop is to postpone the execution of a code sequence from an interrupt handler to a user context.
 This is useful because of the specific constraints of code that runs in an interrupt handler:

 - The execution of certain functions (notably some functions in the C library) is not safe.
 - You cannot use various RTOS objects and functions from an interrupt context.